Hobby (noun): A hobby is a regular activity done for enjoyment, typically during one’s leisure time.

 I wholeheartedly agree with this.
 You need to stay fit, creative, and connected – and enjoy the process of getting there!

-Let’s give you some examples to chose from if you don’t already have one of each:
+Let’s give you some examples of popular hobbies to choose from if you don’t already have one of each:

 1. A hobby that keeps you fit:

-This hobby needs to provide you with exercise.
+This is a fun hobby to provide you with exercise and keep you physically and mentally fit.
 Pick any:

 - Hiking / Trekking